rapid7/dap/CONTRIBUTING.md

 ### Testing

-When your PR is submitted, it will be automatically subjected to the full run of tests in [Travis](https://travis-ci.org/rapid7/dap/), however you are encourage to perform testing _before_ submitting the PR.
+You are encourage to perform testing _before_ submitting the PR.
 There are two types of tests in place: run `bundle exec rspec spec`.  # Testing

 There are two testing frameworks in place.